microsoft/TemplateStudio/docs/navigation.md

 ## Mixed navigation sample
-In [this sample](../samples/navigation) we are going to create an app which includes a _startup page_ before navigate to SplitView shell page.
+In this sample we are going to create an app which includes a _startup page_ before navigate to SplitView shell page.
+The following code is related to [MVVMBasic](../samples/navigation/MixedNavigationSample.MVVMBasic) framework, versions for [MVVMLight](../samples/navigation/MixedNavigationSample.MVVMLight) and [CodeBehind](../samples/navigation/MixedNavigationSample.CodeBehind) frameworks are available.

 - Step 1.
 Navigate to Start Page on App.xaml.cs
 ```csharp